 Community Engagement Opportunities

-- Feedback Sessions: Attend public workshops or community meetings where your opinions matter.
-Participate in online surveys to share your thoughts on park strategies and developments.
+- Feedback Sessions: Attend public workshops or community meetings in Nelson to share your views on park strategies and future developments.

-- Educational Opportunities: Explore guided hikes and educational programs designed for all ages, including special sessions for families and Spanish speakers.
+- Educational Opportunities: Explore guided hikes and programs for all ages, deepening your understanding of the Botanical Reserve’s ecological and historical value.

 Frequently Asked Questions